nottrobin/maas-docs/en/nodes-scripts.md

 ![select custom script][nodes-hw-scripts__select]

-!!!
-Note:
+[note]
 MAAS executes scripts in lexicographical order.
 This allows you to control when your scripts are executed and if they run before or after the standard MAAS scripts.
+[/note]

 ## Debugging